 Polychlorinated biphenyls (PCBs), the pesticide DDT and other banned compounds dropped about 50% in fish in Lakes Michigan, Ontario and Huron from 1999 to 2009.
 There were no significant changes in Lakes Superior and Erie.

-The status quo of Superior and Erie, which have had lower levels of contaminants that the other lakes isn’t surprising because Superior is big, deep, and cold, so changes will take longer.
-Lake Erie’s walleye have a shorter food chain that the trout in other lakes, so the contaminants don’t build up as much.
+The status quo of Superior and Erie, which have had lower levels of contaminants than the other lakes isn’t surprising because Superior is big, deep, and cold, so changes will take longer.
+Lake Erie’s walleye have a shorter food chain than the trout in other lakes, so the contaminants don’t build up as much.

 PCBs are decreasing at the slowest pace, at about 3 to 8% per year, while DDT declined between 11 to 16% per year.
 The pesticide mirex, which has been only detected in Lake Ontario, has decreased from 15 to 25% per year.